Harsh64041/production-inventory-system/README.md

 The application manages complex relationships between products, customers, and orders, applies strict Pydantic-based data validation,
 and automatically updates inventory metrics upon order creation or cancellation.

-This project demonstrates:
+**Key Technical Achievements in this Project:**
-- Containerized microservices architecture
+- **Cloud-Ready Containerization:** Packaged with Docker for consistent, hassle-free deployments across any environment.
-- Strict business logic and backend data validation
+- **Bulletproof Backend Logic:** Built with Python and FastAPI, utilizing Pydantic to enforce strict data validation and reliable business rules.
-- Scalable REST APIs with Python
+- **Scalable REST APIs:** Designed a clean, structured, and fully documented API architecture ready for growth.
-- Interactive frontend UI and metric visualization
+- **Engaging User Experience:** Developed a responsive React dashboard that transforms raw data into clear, interactive visual metrics.

 ---